No Knead Focaccia Bread

 After 12-18 hours the dough will look very bubbly and large, like this.
 Am I weird for thinking that’s gorgeous??

-Pull dough from sides of the bowl
+Dough being scraped from the sides of the bowl.

 Sprinkle a little flour over the dough to keep your hands from sticking and pull the dough from the sides of the bowl.
 Turn the dough over onto itself a few times until it forms a sort of ball.
 Keep your hands well floured as you do this.